 A diamond engagement ring is a classic symbol of love and commitment, made famous in the 1900s by the iconic De Beers campaign, “A diamond is forever”.
 A diamond is synonymous with the modern concept of an engagement ring, as it truly is a gemstone that lasts forever, a beautiful sentiment for a long lasting partnership.

-Diamonds are the most popular gemstone that we sell, making up around 80% of our centre stone sales.
+Diamonds are the most popular gemstone that we sell, making up around 80% of our center stone sales.
 We offer precious gemstones such as sapphires, emeralds, rubies and paraiba tourmalines which make beautiful, unique engagement rings- however nothing gives off a classic vibe quite like a round brilliant cut diamond!

 A diamond can be set with any metal, whether it be platinum, white gold, rose gold or yellow gold!
-The pristine white colour of a diamond pairs beautifully with warmer or cooler shades.
+The pristine white color of a diamond pairs beautifully with warmer or cooler shades.
 Thanks to refined cutting skills and modern technology, diamonds come in a multitude of shapes and fancy cuts.
-You can truly be creative when designing your own diamond engagement ring, as a centre diamond can be paired with coloured gemstones, or other fancy cut diamonds.
+You can truly be creative when designing your own diamond engagement ring, as a centre diamond can be paired with colored gemstones, or other fancy cut diamonds.

 The science of diamonds

 Formed deep beneath the earth’s surface and composed of one single element, carbon, diamonds are created under high pressure and temperature conditions in the earth’s mantle.
 Most of today’s mined diamonds come from a specific geological formation called a kimberlite pipe, which is a volcanic pipe formed in the earth’s mantle, by a deep source volcanic eruption.